 A student petition is a formal request for a waiver of a Senate Policy.
-Waivers would

 The most common petition types are retroactive withdrawals, late course drops, late course adds, and corrected grades.
 View the most recent report presented by the Senate Committee on Undergraduate Education:

 Students initiate a petition by speaking with an adviser at their college/campus advising center.
 Students should not send petition letters or supporting materials directly to the Faculty Senate Office.